pg_dirtyread

 DELETE FROM ab;

 Include system columns in the alias to retrieve them.
-A special dead boolean column reports dead rows:
+A special dead boolean column reports rows that are surely dead: